SprihaDeshpande/QA_Assessment/README.md

 ### **Answer to Question1**:

 Here we have covered test cases for Account Feature and pursued the test around Positive and Negative Testing.
-The features functionality, along with steps to replicate manually, with expected and actual results are documented in the following folder. => [folder for Viewing Test Cases in excel](https://github.com/SprihaDeshpande/QA_Assessment/blob/master/Question1_Shipt_TestCases.pdf)
+The features functionality, along with steps to replicate manually, with expected and actual results are documented in the following folder. => [folder for Viewing Test Cases for Account Feature](https://github.com/SprihaDeshpande/QA_Assessment/blob/master/Question1_Shipt_TestCases.pdf)

 -------------------------------------------------------------------------------------------------------------------------